cartuhok/Finance-Blog/_posts/2017-09-02-Five-Easy-Ways-to-Make-a-Side-Income-with-InstaGC.markdown

 <h3>4.
 Shopping</h3>

 Similar to other side income sites like [Swagbucks][Swagbucks], InstaGC rewards you for shopping online.
-We still thinks [the Honey extension][the Honey extension] is the best online shopping rewards program, but InstaGC does offer some great discounts.
+We still think [the Honey extension][the Honey extension] is the best online shopping rewards program, but InstaGC does offer some great discounts.
 [InstaGC][InstaGC] offers online shopping rewards in three main ways, cash back, coupons, and points for trial offers.

 <center><a href="https://www.instagc.com/1708137"><img src="https://cdn.igcstc.com/s/banners/1708137/10.gif" width="468" height="60" /></a></center>